#1 Home Improvement Retailer

 Celebrate Springtime Gardening

 It's time to start thinking of spring.
-Sweep the gazebo and clean out the shed to prepare for warmer temperatures, sprouts poking up, and fragrant breezes.
-Planting seeds indoors near a sunny window means you'll be ready to transplant spring annuals and young veggie plants when the frosts are through and the ground thaws.
-You might even want to sow seeds directly into the earth.
+Clean the shed and sweep out the gazebo to prepare for warmer temperatures, fragrant breezes, and sprouts poking up out of the ground.
+Planting seeds indoors means you'll be ready to transplant young veggie plants and spring flowers when the ground thaws and the frosts are through.
+You might even want to sow organic seeds directly into the earth.
 What better way to start than by exploring your favorite local plant nursery, The Home Depot E Kennewick Garden Center?

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-You'll have good results with plants that have your zone number or less.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 6 garden can support plants listed as Zones 1–6.
 You can plant seeds indoors roughly a month before you can plant them outside, known as direct sow.
-Always read your seed packet for details.
-If you start seeds later than recommended, it's not ideal, but it should even out as time passes.
+Be sure to read your seed packet for details.
+If you start plants a little later than recommended, it's not ideal, but it will even out as time passes.

 Gardening in Your Growing Zone